animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-The preceding example is pretty simple, and the Snapshot Service defined in this case refers to the {data-store-name} cache instance with the default name of `gemfireCache` (as described in [Configuring a Cache](#bootstrap:cache)).
+The preceding example is pretty simple, and the Snapshot Service defined in this case refers to the GemFire cache instance with the default name of `gemfireCache` (as described in [Configuring a Cache](#bootstrap:cache)).
 If you name your cache bean definition something other than the default, you can use the `cache-ref` attribute